-PROXY STATEMENT DATED APRIL 4, 2002
+PROXY STATEMENT DATED MARCH 25, 2003

-The Board of Directors of PolyOne Corporation respectfully requests your proxy for use at the Annual Meeting of Shareholders to be held at The Forum Conference and Education Center, 1375 E. Ninth Street, Cleveland, Ohio at 9:00 a.m. on Thursday, May 23, 2002, and at any adjournments of that meeting.
+The Board of Directors of PolyOne Corporation respectfully requests your proxy for use at the Annual Meeting of Shareholders to be held at The Forum Conference and Education Center, 1375 E. Ninth Street, Cleveland, Ohio at 9:00 a.m. on Thursday, May 15, 2003, and at any adjournments of that meeting.
 This proxy statement is to inform you about the matters to be acted upon at the meeting.

 If you attend the meeting, you may vote your shares by ballot.
 If you do not attend, your shares may still be voted at the meeting if you sign and return the enclosed proxy card.
 Common shares of PolyOne represented by a properly signed card will be voted in accordance with the choices marked on the card.
-If no choices are marked, the shares will be voted to elect the nominees listed below.
+If no choices are marked, the shares will be voted to elect the nominees listed on pages 3 and 4 below.
 You may revoke your proxy before it is voted by giving notice to us in writing or orally at the meeting.
 Persons entitled to direct the vote of shares held by the following PolyOne plans will receive a separate voting instruction card: The Geon Retirement Savings Plan, M.A.
 Hanna Company 401(k) and Retirement Plan, M.A.
-Hanna Company Capital Accumulation Plan and DH Compounding 401(k) Plan.
+Hanna Company Capital Accumulation Plan, DH Compounding 401(k) Plan and PolyOne Canada Inc. Retirement Plan.
 If you receive a separate voting instruction card for one of these plans, you must sign and return the card as indicated on the card in order to instruct the trustee on how to vote the shares held under the plan.
 You may revoke your voting instruction card before the trustee votes the shares held by it by giving notice in writing to the trustee.